Bozeman, Montana Growth Plans

 - A statement explaining how public hearings regarding proposed subdivisions will be conducted.

-The Bozeman 2020 plan contains all of this information, and is therefore compliant with state law.
+The Bozeman 2020 plan contains all of the above information, and, therefore, is compliant with Montana state law.

 - Development of human scale, walkable neighborhoods where residences, businesses and other commercial uses are within walking distance of one another;